rAndrewNichol/tiefoon/R/NBA/README.md

 # NBA Player Evaluation 2015-2016

-  This project involves the analyzing of NBA players.
-Specifically, it attempts to answer the motivating question, *"In the 2015-2016 season, how do the skills of a player relate to his salary?"* Most of the files are stored on the online file-sharing repository Open Science Framework (OSF).
+  This project involves the evaluation of NBA players.
+Specifically, it attempts to answer the motivating question, *"In the 2015-2016 season, how do the skills of a player relate to his salary?"*.
 After the data was cleaned and exploratory data analysis was performed, an efficiency value was calculated for all players.
 Finally, two interactive shiny apps were produced to provide a platform for interactive data analysis.

 ## Datasets